Botox in Your 30s: Debunking the Myths

 I’ve been curious about Botox since I met my friend (she’ll remain nameless) and couldn’t reconcile her age with the glow of her skin.
 To be honest, I still don’t know how old she is, and don’t care because she has a kid in college but her skin is always radiant.
 This means, that at only 32 with an addiction to beauty subscriptions*, I needed to reconsider my strategy if I was also going to glow when my hypothetical kids are in college.

 So, I asked.
 What are you doing that your skin is so dewy?
 She told me some of her secrets include regular facials and, of course, Botox.
+So part of that is why I considered getting Botox in my 30s.

 Keeping up with the Kardashians or…?